rhfdn/HeterSUMGraph/README.md

 For training you must use glove 300 embeddings, they must have the following path: `data/glove.6B/glove.6B.300d.txt`

 ## Training
-For CNN-DailyMail max doc len is 100 sentences, not 50 as in the paper (same max doc len as SummaRuNNer to compare both).
+For CNN/DailyMail max doc len is 100 sentences, not 50 as in the paper (same max doc len as SummaRuNNer to compare both).
+Run one of the notebooks below to train and evaluate the associated model:
   - `01-train_HeterSUMGraph_CNN_DailyMail.ipynb`: paper model on CNN-DailyMail
   - `02-train_HeterSUMGraph_NYT50.ipynb`: paper model on NYT50
   - `03-train_HeterSUMGraph_CNN_DailyMail_TG_GATConv.ipynb`: HeterSUMGraph with torch_geometric GATConv layer on CNN-DailyMail.